 Even if a guest speaker cannot join live, some faculty find that the students appreciate pre-recorded videos of experts that the faculty played during the video meeting.

 All office hours should be available in a virtual setting.
-Student access to buildings may be too limited to allow in-person office hours, and many students will be remote.
-You should decide whether to have a set time for virtual office hours or do them by appointment (or both).
+Student access to buildings may be limited to allow in-person office hours, and many students will be remote.
+You should decide whether to have a set time for virtual office hours or to schedule these by appointment (or both).

-- The advantage of a set time for virtual office hours is that it allows many students to participate and to stay in the room to listen to other students’ questions, providing some economies of scale in helping students.
-Alternatively, some faculty used the “waiting room” feature of Zoom to replicate the normal sequential office hours in a virtual format; clearly let students know if you adopt that approach.
+- A set time for virtual office hours allows many students to participate and to stay in the room to listen to other students’ questions, providing some economies of scale in helping students.
+Alternatively, some faculty use the waiting room feature of Zoom to replicate the normal sequential office hours in a virtual format; clearly let students know if you adopt that approach.

-- The advantage of scheduled appointments is that students outside of our time zone are better able to access faculty members; these interactions are often their only synchronous interactions with faculty.
+- Scheduled appointments give students outside of our time zone better access to faculty members; these interactions are often their only synchronous interactions with faculty.

 Make sure to answer student emails on a timely basis.
-To centralize some of the Q&A, some faculty use alternative channels like Canvas discussion boards, Slack, and Piazza.
-For a video on how to use discussion boards, see: canvas.upenn.edu/courses/1527073/assignments/8012929?module_item_id=18247159
+To centralize Q&A and answer frequently-asked questions efficiently, some faculty use Canvas discussion boards, while others utilize the University's Ed Discussion tool (previously Piazza -- the University’s relationship with Piazza ended on June 30, 2022, including all Canvas integrations).
+For a video on how to use discussion boards, see this resource.

-The university is strongly discouraging proctored-exam options (provost.upenn.edu/covid-19-faqs-instructors#remoteproctoring).
+The university is strongly discouraging proctored-exam options for online course formats.
 You should plan on giving online open-book exams without proctoring.
-You should also reinforce the Honor Code in your syllabus and in your exam document.
-Also make the academic consequences of cheating clear in your syllabus.
+You should also reinforce the Honor Code in your syllabus and in your exam document and make the academic consequences of cheating clear in your syllabus.

 In the online environment, many faculty have switched to automatically graded exams in Canvas (e.g., multiple choice, multiple answer, true-false).
 These exams can be implemented in the following ways to reduce the potential for cheating:

-- Question banks allow you to write multiple versions of the same question with small differences, with each student’s quiz getting a random draw from the question bank.
+- Question/item banks allow you to write multiple versions of the same question with small differences, with each student’s quiz getting a random draw from the bank.

-- You can also randomize the order of the answers.
+- You can also randomize the order of the questions (New Quizzes only) and answers.

-- You can specify a time-period during which all students have to take the exam; although, you may need to offer a second time period for remote students in distant time zones.
+- You can specify an availability window during which all students have to take the exam; although, you may need to offer multiple windows for remote students in distant time zones or those who have requested accommodations.

-- Alternatively, you can specify a window during which all students have a fixed-amount of time to finish the exam once they start it.
+- You can specify a time limit during which all students have a fixed-amount of time to finish the exam once they start it.

 Canvas also supports short-answer or essay type questions that can be manually graded.